javatlacati/swiplwebtut/webspanish.md

 class="emphasize left question"
 ----

-This bit about namespaces is slightly esoteric, feel free to skip down to the next exercises if not of interest.
+This bit about namespaces is slightly esoteric, feel free to skip down to the next ejercicios if not of interest.

 Attributes in other namespaces look like this.
 This is fairly rare in html, it shows up when mixing in XML or RDF related stuff.
 Here we have elgin:advisory.
 Note that, surprisingly, HTML5 doesn't "know" about namespaces, and adding them to the html tag is invalid.
 Colon is a normal character in attributes in HTML5.